AiraMed copy

 Our own experience at Radailogy

-This AI software supports the detection of disc herniation, disc bulging, central spinal stenosis, nerve root impingement, reduced vertebral and disk height, hypo- and hyperlordosis as well as spondylolisthesis and pseudolisthesis.
-With the actual CoLumbo version, we recommend the specialist´s review of foraminal nerve root impingement.
+The AI assistant supports the detection of disc herniation, disc bulging, central spinal canal stenosis, foraminal stenosis, nerve root impingement, reduced vertebral and disc height, hypo- and hyperlordosis, spondylolisthesis and pseudolisthesis as well as osteochondrotic pathologies according to Modic.

 The scientific evidence